threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 Zero-OS will not boot properly if not all disks are wiped.
 All disks must be wiped.
 So for example, you can't have one SSD disk wiped and another one SSD with Windows OS on it.
 In this case, Zero-OS won't boot.

 ***

+### **How can I be sure that I properly wiped my disks?**

+A wiped disk has:
+- no label
+- no partition
+- no filesystem
+- only zeroes

+On Linux to see if the disk is only composed of zeroes, use the command line (example with disk sda):

+> cmp /dev/sda /dev/zero

+If there is only zeroes, you should get the output:

+> cmp: EOF on /dev/sda

+You can also use the command line:

+> sudo pv /dev/sda | od | head

+Here are some useful command lines for Linux to make sure there are no partitions, no labels, no filesystems and that the disks are filled with zeroes only:

+> sudo fdisk -l
+>
+> sudo fdisk -lf
+>
+> sudo parted -l
+>
+> sudo parted /dev/sda 'print’
+>
+> lsblk --f
+>
+> lsblk --raw

+***